 It doesn't matter if your definition of "boat" is a speedboat, pontoon boat, kayak, canoe or paddleboard, Minocqua won't disappoint.
 The area is saturated with thousands of freshwater lakes, rivers and streams (one of the highest concentrations of fresh water bodies in the world), which equates to water fun for everyone, from the kids to the grandparents.
 Outfitters abound, so you don't have to own and tow your own watercraft here.
 Tours are available, too, for those who don't want to plan a route or find an appropriate site.
-Some of our favorite area lakes to boat include Big Arbor Vitae Lake, Lake Tomahawk and the Minocqua Chain of Lakes.
+Some of our favorite area lakes to boat include Big Arbor Vitae Lake, Trout Lake and the Minocqua Chain of Lakes.

 Take a whirl around Lake Minocqua on your skis, or sit back and relax while watching one of the storied Min-Aqua Bats waterski shows.
 A tradition since the 1950s, the Min-Aqua Bats are one of America's first waterski show teams.
 Today, you can watch them perform free of charge Sundays, Wednesdays and Fridays simply by heading down to the Aqua Bowl, near the Highway 51 bridge.